ibexa/documentation-developer/docs/cdp/cdp_activation.md

 !!! caution "Ibexa CDP Segment Group"

-    Once you create the Segment Group in the Back Office and connect it to Ibexa CDP you cannot change it in any way, including edit its name.
+    After you create the Segment Group in the Back Office and connect it to Ibexa CDP, you cannot change it in any way, including edit its name.

 ## Account number

 Now, fill in the account number.
-Log in to Ibexa CDP and select available accounts in the top right corner.
+Log in to Ibexa CDP and in the top right corner, select available accounts.

 ![List of available accounts](img/cdp_accounts.png)

-A pop-up window will appear with a list of all available accounts and their numbers.
+A pop-up window displays with a list of all available accounts and their numbers.

 ![Account number](img/cdp_account_number.png)